-B. Safe haven registration: If parentage information is known for a safe haven baby (NMSA, 1978 section 24-22-1 et seq.) it shall be entered on the certificate of birth registration form for filing with the state registrar.
+B. Safe haven registration: If parentage information is known for a safe haven baby under the Safe Haven For Infants Act, Sections 24-22-1 to 24-22-8 NMSA 1978, (it shall be entered on the certificate of birth registration form for filing with the state registrar.
 If no parentage information is known, the certificate of birth registration form shall be completed as a foundling registration.

-C. Birth registration - eleven days to one year: Birth registrations forms filed after ten (10) days, but within one year from the date of birth, shall be filed on the certificate of birth registration form in the manner prescribed in NMSA, 1978 section 24-14-13 as amended.
+C. Birth registration - 11 days to one year: Birth registrations forms filed after 10 days, but within one year from the date of birth, shall be filed on the certificate of birth registration form in the manner prescribed in Section 24-14-13 NMSA 1978.
 Certificates issued pursuant to the section shall not be marked "delayed."

 (1) In any case where the certificate of birth registration form is signed by someone other than the licensed attendant or person in charge of the institution where the birth occurred, a notarized statement setting forth the reason therefore must be attached to the certificate.
-The state registrar may require additional evidence in support of facts of birth and/or an explanation why the certificate of birth registration form was not filed within the required ten days.
+The state registrar may require additional evidence in support of facts of birth or an explanation why the certificate of birth registration form was not filed within the required 10 days.